 5. Hold a garage sale.
 Go through your closet and find clothes you have not worn in a year.
 The chances are you will never wear it if you haven’t worn it in a year.
 Pull the junk out of your closets you never use and out of the attic that you stuffed up there and see if there is someone else who wants your junk.
 You won’t make a lot, but you will make more than doing nothing will make for you.
 Alternatively, try eBay or sell online.
 A second alternative is for you to donate what you have to a Christian thrift store and take the deduction on your tax return if you are able.

-6. Check your Internet, cable and phone plans.
+6. Check your Internet, cable, streaming and phone plans.
 You can almost always improve your plan and save money if you check once a year.
 Ask yourself if you really need that landline.
 We dropped ours over a year ago and discovered we received fewer junk calls during dinner.

 7. Get a free energy audit from your power company and see where your electric use can be trimmed.
 Consider adding attic insulation if your house is old, many types of older insulation settle and lose R-value, costing you money every month.
 Alternatively, you could do something really radical and turn off the lights when you leave a room.

-8. Drop your gym membership and take up walking.
+8. If it isn’t free, drop your gym membership and take up walking.
 It is easier on the knees and hips than jogging, can be done well into your 70’s, and is free!

 9. Keep your tires properly inflated, put the right gas in your car and maintain it based upon the manufacturer’s recommendations.